gordonb3/bubbagen/README.md

 2. The image supplied kernel is version 5.15.41 and supports both openrc and systemd init systems.

-1. Both 1.15.x images have been brought up to date against the Gentoo tree as of 01 Jul 2021.
+1. Both 1.15.x images have been brought up to date against the Gentoo tree as of 21 Aug 2022.
 The full set of packages in the image may be viewed [here (1.15.0)](https://github.com/gordonb3/bubbagen/blob/v1.15/reference/installed-packages-1.15.0) and [here (1.15.5)](https://github.com/gordonb3/bubbagen/blob/v1.15/reference/installed-packages-1.15.5).

 1. The bubbagen images have sysvinit patched to follow the hardware specific routine for shutting down.
 As such you can now simply use `halt` or `poweroff` commands (Sakaki's `poweroff-b3` script is not available in this image) to shut down the B3.
 > Please note that the B3 does not actually power down but enters a special pre boot environment where it waits for the button on the rear to be pressed.
-As multiple users discovered, this happens to be quite CPU intensive and the B3 may run quite hot and use more power than when running an OS.
+As multiple users discovered, this happens to be pretty CPU intensive and the B3 may run quite hot and even use more power than when running an OS.

 Have fun! ^-^

 ## Changes since version 1.14

-* fixed the old sakaki repos to conform to minimal EAPI
+* fixed the old sakaki repos to conform to minimal EAPI requirements
 * various developer language updates: gcc 11.3, php 8.1, perl 5.34
 * kernel: added support for latest gen Intel wifi adapters